-Symptom Test Probable Fault Engine Overspeeds Do Not Crank.
-Apply DC power to the governor system.
-Actuator goes to full fuel.
-Then, Disconnect speed sensor at Terminals C & D. If actuator still at full fuel - speed control unit defective.
-If actuator at minimum fuel position - erroneous speed signal.
-Check speed sensor cable.
+SYMPTOM TEST PROBABLE FAULT Engine overspeeds Do not crank.
+Apply DC power to the governor system Actuator goes to full fuel.
+Then, disconnect speed sensor at Terminals C & D. If actuator still at full fuel - speed control unit defective If actuator at minimum fuel position - erroneous speed signal.
+Check speed sensor data.
 Manually hold the engine at the desired running speed.
-Measure the DC voltage between Terminals A (-) & F(+) on the speed control unit If the voltage reading is 1.0 to 2.0 VDC, a) SPEED adjustment set above desired speed. b) Defective speed control unit.
+Measure the DC voltage between Terminals A (-) & F(+) on the speed control unit.
+If the voltage reading is 1.0 to 2.0 VDC, a) SPEED adjustment set above desired speed. b) Defective speed control unit.
 If the voltage reading is above 2.0 VDC, a) Actuator or linkage binding.
 If the voltage reading is below 1.0 VDC, a) Defective speed control unit.
 Gain set too low.
-Overspeed set point too low.
-Overspeed shuts down engine after running speed is reached.
-SPEED adjust set too high.
-Turn CCW to lower.
-OVERSPEED set too close to running speed.
-See OVERSPEED adjustment section.
-Actuator or linkage binding.
-Speed control unit defective.
-Overspeed shuts down engine before running speed is reached, Check impedance between Terminals C & D. Should be 30 to 1200 ohms.
-OVERSPEED set too low.
-Adjust 5-6 turns CW.
-Erroneous speed sensor signal.
-Check wiring.
-Actuator does not energize fully Measure the voltage at the battery while cranking.
-If the voltage is less than 7 V for a 12 V system, or 14 V for a 24 V system, replace the battery if it is weak or undersized.
+Actuator does not energize fully.
+Measure the voltage at the battery while cranking.
+If the voltage is less than 7V for a 12V system, or 14V for a 24V system, replace the battery if it is weak or undersized.
 Momentarily connect Terminals A and F. The actuator should move to the full fuel position.
 Actuator or battery wiring in error.
 Actuator or linkage binding.
 Defective actuator.
 See actuator troubleshooting.
 Fuse opens.
 Check for short in actuator or actuator wiring harness.
 Engine remains below desired governed speed.
-Measure the actuator output, Terminals A & B, while running under governor control.
+Measure the actuator output.
+Terminals A & B, while running under governor control.
 If voltage measurement is within approximately 2 volts of the battery supply voltage, then fuel control restricted from reaching full fuel position.
 Possibly due to interference from the mechanical governor, carburetor spring or linkage alignment.
 Speed setting too low.